-The NRC staff reviewed this sketch and notes that the elevation for Level 3 is the highest point of any spent fuel storage rack seated in the SFP.
+The NRC notes that 95 ft.
+3 in. plant elevation is above the highest point of any spent fuel storage rack seated in the SFP.

-The licensee's proposed plan, with respect to identification of Levels 2 and 3, appears to be consistent with NEI 12-02, as endorsed by the ISG.
+The licensee's proposed plan, with respect to identification of Levels 1, 2, and 3, appears to be consistent with NEI 12-02, as endorsed by the ISG.